torvalds/linux/Documentation/sound/cards/joystick.rst

 fm801	fm801-gp
 =======	=================

-Note: the "pcigame" and "cs461x" modules are for the OSS drivers only.
+Analte: the "pcigame" and "cs461x" modules are for the OSS drivers only.
 These ALSA drivers (cs46xx, trident and au88x0) have the built-in gameport support.